VivekRSTiwari/GAMS_BulkCustomer/README.md

 ```
 <br>

-Where the minimum storage level of ESS is assumed to be 20% of the ESS capacity
+Where the minimum storage level $ SOC_{min} $ of ESS is assumed to be 20% of the ESS capacity

 ```math
 N_{sto,min} \leq P_{stout,t} \leq N_{sto,max}